 The Terms of Reference for the Advisory Board were set out on its formation in June 2022.
-The Board's effectiveness will next be reviewed in 2024-2025, once the new Accounting Officer is established in the role.
+The Board's effectiveness was reviewed in November 2024, after the new Accounting Officer was established in the role.
+Overall, the review found that the Advisory Board had been very effective in fulfilling its responsibilities.

-2023-2024 Advisory Board activities
+2024-2025 Advisory Board activities

-Board meetings were held throughout 2023-2024 and covered regular agenda items, including risk management, staffing and progress against the operational business plan.
+Board meetings were held throughout 2024-2025 and covered regular agenda items, including risk management, staffing and progress against the operational business plan.